 Gluten Free Chocolate Bowls Recipe

-Updated Oct 30, 2018, Published Mar 23, 2010
+Updated Nov 20, 2025, Published Mar 23, 2010

 This post contains affiliate links.
 Please see our disclosure policy.

 Spring is a time for pretty things.
-With that in mind I thought I’d show you how to pretty up that simplest of all gluten-free desserts; ice cream.
+With that in mind, I thought I’d show you how to pretty up that simplest of all gluten-free desserts; ice cream.
 Instead of serving ice cream (or mousse, pudding, etc.) in a boring old dessert bowl, how about making a lovely chocolate bowl instead?

 Gluten Free Chocolate Bowls Recipe